shom254/dissertation-mgmt-system/README.md

   - Vue-Router for client side URL routing
   - Small app so just basic JS state management instead of using Pinia library
 - Backend: Express.js on Node
-  - session management and auth using HttpOnly cookies
+  - session management and auth using cookies
   - SQLite database file
   - a folder to store all the report files from students